 How User Authentication Works

-User authentication is a process that finds whether a user is who he or she is declared to be, and verifies the privileges assigned to that user.
+User authentication is a process that finds whether a user is who they claim to be, and verifies the privileges assigned to that user.
 On your Firebox, a user account has two parts: a user name and a passphrase.
 Each authenticated user is associated with an IP address.
 This combination of user name, passphrase, and IP address helps the device administrator to monitor connections through the device.
 With authentication, users can log in to the network from any computer, but get access to only the network ports and protocols for which they are authorized.
-The Firebox can then map the connections that start from a particular IP address and also transmit the session name while the user is authenticated.
+The Firebox can then map the connections that start from a specific IP address and also transmit the session name while the user is authenticated.

 Use Authentication with Firewall Policies and Users/Groups

 You can create firewall polices to give users and groups access to specified network resources.
 This is useful in network environments where different users share a single computer or IP address.

 To prepare your Firebox as an authentication server:

 - Divide your company into groups based on the tasks people do and information they need

 - Create users for the groups

 - Assign groups and users to policies